OUR MISSION IS TO PROVIDE A SAFE ENVIRONMENT WHERE HURTING PEOPLE ARE ABLE TO HEAL BY HELPING OTHER HURTING PEOPLE HEAL

 We all share a common experience—the loss of someone close to us by a suicide death.
 Race, sex, age, sexual orientation, gender identity, military or veteran status, physical disability, the presence of a mental health disorder (our own or a loved one’s), religion or politics should not be things that further divide us as we grieve.
 We gather together as loss survivors – we are former spouses or partners; parents; grandparents; children; siblings; aunts or uncles; cousins; friends; co-workers; doctors, dentists, nurses, counselors or therapists; neighbors; etc. – our relationship with those we lost does not matter.
 Our group exists as a safe space to share our experiences and our feelings – including those feelings and experiences that others who have not experienced the loss of a loved one by suicide may not understand.

-Sheridan Library is near the intersection of Federal Blvd. & Oxford Ave.
-(3425 W. Oxford Ave.) in Denver, CO.
-The Meeting Room is in the first hallway on your left by the vending machines before you enter the main library.
-We want you to know that we are here for you, and hope you will join us at our next meeting.
+We want you to know that we are here for you, and we hope you will join us at our next meeting.

 If you or someone you know is feeling suicidal or is in crisis:

 Please contact Colorado Crisis Services at 844-493-TALK (8255) or text TALK to 38255.
 You can also reach them at www.coloradocrisisservices.org.
-You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), reach the Crisis Text Line by texting HOPE to 741-741 or visit www.imalive.org for online text chat.
-The founder of The Hope Group, LLC, Charlotte Tankersley, and the facilitators of Southwest Metro Denver Survivors of Suicide would like you to know that you matter!
-Hope and help are available 24/7/365, please reach out.
+You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), reach the Crisis Text Line by texting HELLO to 741-741 or visit www.imalive.org for online text chat.
+The facilitators of Southwest Metro Denver Survivors of Suicide would like you to know that YOU MATTER!
+Don’t give up fighting, please reach out.
+Hope and help are available 24/7/365.